timescale/docs/use-timescale/services/maintenance.md

 ### Adjusting your maintenance window

-1. [Log in to your Timescale Cloud account][cloud-login].
+1. [Log in to your Timescale account][cloud-login].
 Click the name of the service that you want to manage the maintenance window for.
 1. In the `Operations` tab, navigate to the `Maintenance` section, and click `Change maintenance window`.